 Early Childhood Services Edmonton and Calgary

-Connect Society Early Childhood Services provides daily, on-site preschool and kindergarten programming for children who have a hearing loss.
+Connect Society Early Childhood Services provides daily, on-site preschool and kindergarten programming for children with a hearing loss who may have additional needs.
+Additionally, hearing children with a Deaf or hard of hearing family member also qualify for the program.
 Parents are involved in a meaningful and active way in their child’s education and growth.
 The program is also available to hearing children of Deaf or hard-of-hearing parents.

 The Early Childhood Services staff are knowledgeable about early childhood development, hearing loss and its impacts.
 Programs are set up to purposefully provide children with opportunities to develop strong language abilities and to build skills and strategies that will prepare them for interaction in educational and community settings.